keirans/keirans.github.io/posts/Sitecore_on_AWS/index.md

 ## Wrapping up

-As you can see, with a bit of effort and debugging, it is possible to offload a number of Sitecores functionality to native AWS services rather than have to go through the effort of building and mailtaining them yourself.
+As you can see, with a bit of effort and debugging, it is possible to offload a number of Sitecores functionality to native AWS services rather than have to go through the effort of building and maintaining them yourself.